Dekuboy/TaskTimer/README.md

-# TaskTimer WINDDOWS 32x APPLICATION
+# TaskTimer WINDOWS 32x APPLICATION
 Records time taken during a task and uploads to aa .csv

 # To Use: